World Cup Semi-Final Results 2018: Highlights, Twitter Reaction from Tuesday

 Antoine Griezmann (3 goals, 2 assists) has been involved in the second-most goals at this #WorldCup.
 Only Harry Kane (6 goals) has been involved in more. 🖥 @BBCOne 💻 https://t.co/yGjQxNQRhB #worldcup #bbcworldcup #FRABEL #FRA #BEL https://t.co/G93CByP3QQ

-France were now in the ascendancy and Griezmann, Giroud and Mbappe all soon went close.
+France were now in the ascendancy, and Griezmann, Giroud and Mbappe all soon went close.
 The latter continued to wow the crowd with his impish skills:

 It was all about the defence in the latter stages, as France remained defiant in the face of increasing pressure from the Red Devils.
-Fortunately, a physical midfield protected a back four able to keep pace with Hazard, Romelu Lukaku and Dries Mertens.
+Fortunately, a physical midfield protected a back four that was able to keep pace with Hazard, Romelu Lukaku and Dries Mertens.

 Varane earned particular praise from Goal's Robin Bairner: